resources background

 How is bulk WHOIS different from reverse WHOIS?

 Bulk WHOIS retrieves WHOIS data for a list of domains you already know.
-Reverse WHOIS works in the opposite direction; you provide a registrant attribute (email, name, phone, or organization) and it returns all domains associated with that attribute.
-They are complementary tools often used together.
+Reverse WHOIS works the opposite way: you provide a registrant attribute (email, name, phone, or organization) and it returns every domain tied to that attribute.
+They are complementary, often used together.
+See the comparison section above for a workflow that chains both.

 What can I detect by clustering bulk WHOIS results?

-By analyzing bulk WHOIS results together, you can detect shared registrant emails (same owner), registration date clustering (coordinated campaigns), shared nameservers (related infrastructure), registrar concentration (known abuse-friendly registrars), and uniform privacy protection (common in malicious domain sets).
+Clustering bulk WHOIS results surfaces relationships between domains.
+The five signals worth running first: shared registrant email (same owner), registration date clustering (coordinated campaigns), shared name servers (related infrastructure), registrar concentration (abuse-friendly registrars used together), and uniform privacy protection (common in malicious domain sets).
+Each cluster becomes one investigation lead instead of many separate ones.